cran-task-views/MetaAnalysis/MetaAnalysis.md

     hierarchical meta-regression
 -   `r pkg("metacart")` uses classification and regression trees to identify interactions between moderators
+-   `r pkg("pema")` provides a penalised approach to meta-regression useful for situations with a large number of moderators relative to observations

 #### Individual participant data (IPD)